 The last quarter cycle (or a half-moon) is when half of the lit portion is visible after the waning gibbous phase.
 A waning crescent is when it looks like the crescent and the crescent decreases (“wanes”) in size from one day to the next

-An old moon occurs when can see only a small bit of the moon in the corner.
+An old moon occurs when you can see only a small portion of the lunar surface’s reflection.
 It is about to turn into a new moon.

 Now let’s examine whether it is time to contemplate a different way to measure the calendar year.
 This isn’t a new idea.
-Before the Gregorian calendar was adopted in 1582, most of the world measured the date by the cycles of the full moon.
-The Egyptians, Druids, Incas, and Polynesians have calendars based on the cycles of our lunar partner.
-Even the Mayans with the most complex and correct calendar in history use a13 month moon calendar.
+Before the Gregorian calendar was adopted in 1582, most of the world used the moon to calculate its annual cycle.

 As mentioned before, Pope Gregorius (Gregory Xiii) created the calendar we use today.
 That’s where the Gregorian Calendar gets its name.
 The result is a chaotic calendar.
-It’s very hard to follow, but most important out of phase with our planet and the moon.
-We have Months with 29, 30, and 31 days, and once every 4 years, February has 28 days!
-Then we need leap year (3) based on a rather antiquated formula.
+It’s tough to follow and out of phase with our planet and the moon.
+We have Months with 29, 30, and 31 days, and once every four years, February has 28 days!
+We need leap year (3) based on a somewhat antiquated formula.
 It’s a similar type of chaos we have with daylight savings time.

-So, let’s do the simple math related to the annual cycles of the Earth.
+So, let’s do the simple math related to Earth’s annual cycles.
 Each lunar cycle has 28 days.
 And 28×13 = 364 days + 1 day “out of time”.
 This last day is a day of love and peace.
 It was a day of meditation and happiness before the new year.

-Moses B. Cotsworth proposed a similar 13 month calendar in 1902.
-This is a solar calendar that also divides the year into 13 months of 28 days each.
+Moses B. Cotsworth proposed a similar 13-month calendar in 1902.
+This solar calendar also divides the year into 13 months of 28 days.
 But, it makes more sense than our current Gregorian calendar.

-The harmonious moon phases provide a 13 month moon calendar.
+The harmonious moon phases provide a 13-month moon calendar.
 This logical and simple to follow.
 Each week starts with Monday and ends with Sunday.
-The 1st day of every month will always be a Monday, and the 7th is always a Sunday.
+The 1st day of every month will always be a Monday, and the 7th is on Sunday.
 This makes it easy to plan way ahead and reestablishes our connection to the Universe.

-Above all, this discussion should make you think about how religion has integrated itself into the fabric of society.
-Are you ready to petition for a 13 month calendar?
+Above all, this discussion should make you think about how religion has integrated itself into society’s fabric.
+Are you ready to petition for a 13-month calendar?
 This discussion should help you see why it’s important to question the cultural narrative.
 It should make you think about all the other ways religion has integrated itself into the fabric of our modern lives.